 Don’t panic.
 Consider these tips when you are approaching a writing assignment.

 - Read the assignment.
 Several times.
-Check SAKAI; review the syllabus.
+Review the syllabus.
 Know what the paper is worth in terms of a percentage of the final grade.

 - Divide the paper into manageable pieces.
 Don’t try to write it all at once.

 - Print the first draft and read it out loud.
 Mistakes become clear when spoken.

 - Get a writing buddy and work together.
 Review one another’s work.
 You can really help each other.
 It’s easier to see the holes in someone else’s work than in your own.

 - Be clear and concise.
 Don’t write to hit a word count or page limit.
 Repetition is not the same thing as support for an argument.
 Use fewer words when fewer words will do.
 The point is to make an argument, to provide information in support of that argument, and to synthesize that information.